craigyjp/Roland-MKS-30-OLED-upgrade/README.md

 I enlarged the characters from the original code to better fill the display windows and added a shift register to capture the segment status directly before the LED display drivers.
 I also picked up the select lines for the 4 segments all from connector 1 of the MKS-30 display board.

 +5V Power can be picked up from connector 3 of the display board also.

+I've 3D printed some windows to hide the fact that the displays are about 1mm too small for the MKS-30 windows.
+These are not shown.